Top 3 UV Toothbrush Sanitizers - Reviews 2020

 Not only is this a 2 pack bundle of one of the best electric toothbrushes on the market (that's 2 handles -- not just 2 heads and hassle swapping!), it also includes 2 travel caps, 2 travel hard cases and a travel charger.
 The UV sanitizer is built into the base unit.
 This brush uses Philips flagship sonic cleaning system which claims to remove up to 100% more staining, and 7x more plaque than a normal toothbrush.
 It's been shown to improve gum health in just 2 weeks.
 Users even say the UV sanitizer makes a noticeable difference.

-This mini-cabinet is big enough for up to 5 toothbrushes or toothbrush heads.
-Or swap one of those and you can put your razor in here too!
-You can power it by either batteries (4 x AA) or using the included AC adapter.
-You can use it on a counter, but it is much better attached to a wall (make sure you mount it properly level for the door to work correctly).
-The UV light is switched on automatically on closing the door, so as soon as you return your toothbrush it gets zapped.
-Then the light also automatically activates every 6 hours through the day too.
-It only runs for 9 minutes each time though so it uses the tiniest amount of electricity - and the UV bulb is rated for 20,000 hours too, so that's a lot of 9 minute cycles!
+This mini-cabinet looks great and is big enough for up to 5 toothbrushes (or toothbrush heads).
+Or swap two of those and you can put your razor in here too!
+You can use it on a counter, or attach it to the wall (make sure you mount it properly level for the door to work correctly).
+It uses a little heat to dry your brushes then the UV light is switched on to sanitize them - all done automatically.
+So as soon as you return your toothbrush it gets zapped.

-There are a number of 'travel case' style units, but this one is much better made than most of them.
-It's also FDA registered.
-Note: this works well for both electric brush heads as well as regular toothbrushes.
-It's designed to be for travel purposes, but you can of course use it at home too - it's got little feet that mean it doesn't slide around so won't easily get knocked off the counter top.
-As a travel unit it runs only from batteries (2 x AAA).
-The UV treatment starts as soon as you close the case and runs for about 5 to 6 minutes.
-You should get at least a months use out of 1 set of even average batteries.
+There are a number of 'travel case' style units, but this one is much better made than most of them - and looks great too.
+It's pretty small so easily fits in your wash bag/travel case.
+Nicest of all is it has a built-in Lithium-ion battery and you can charge it up via a standard USB cable.
+You get about 50 goes from one charge, so you can charge before you travel.
+Note: this works well for both electric brush heads (not Oral B though) as well as regular toothbrushes.
+It's designed to be for travel purposes, but you can of course use it at home too.
+The UV treatment starts when you push the button and runs for about 3 minutes.

 What Else Is There?

 This works 2 ways - firstly by covering your brush head to keep germs away from it, and second by using various essential oils known for killing bugs (e.g. tea tree, clove, peppermint).
-These are designed to be disposable however, so you are supposed to replace them every 3 month.
+These are designed to be disposable however, so you are supposed to replace them every 3 months.
 It's not my personal choice, but a lot of people swear by these.
-They cost around $4 each but you can get multi-packs, e.g. 8 for $19.99 bringing the price down to as little as $2.50 each.
+They cost around $4 each RRP but you can get multi-packs, which can bring the price down a lot.

 Any To Avoid?